Jenrikku/MIPSPipelining/manual-en.md

 - **-i --input**: Specifies the input file from which the assembly code will be read.
 - **-o --output**: Specifies the output file where the program's results will be written.
 - **-n --nops**: Instead of showing the pipeline diagram, add `NOP`s to the code so that there are no data hazards.
-- **-d --branch-in-dec**: Simulates that the branch is calculated during the decode phase which means that the next instruction to execute is already known once the decode phase ends.
+- **-d --branch-in-dec**: Simulates that branches are calculated during the decode phase which means that the next instruction to execute is already known once the decode phase ends.
 - **-u --unlimited**: In order to avoid infinite loops, there is a maximum number of instructions that may be executed in the simulator.
 This option nullifies the set limit.
 - **-t --tabs**: Use tabs rather than spaces when printing the pipeline diagram phases.
 - **-f --forwarding**: Allows specifying which of the following forwarding types to use: